piotrlewandowski/manager-live-search/README.md

 ## Getting Started

-1. Clone the repository `git clone git@github.com:piotrlewandowski/webpack-4-react-starter.git`
+1. Clone the repository `git clone git@github.com:piotrlewandowski/manager-live-search.git` (or `gh repo clone piotrlewandowski/manager-live-search` if you're using [GitHub CLI](https://cli.github.com/))
 2. If you're using NVM run `nvm use` inside project directory to use node version set in `.nvmrc` file
 3. Run `npm install` or `npm i` to install all the dependencies
 4. To begin development task, run `npm start`